Jonmontaluisa/Haskell/README.md

 |    A3,B2,C1   |    C3,A2,B1   |     0,3,3    |

 The game finishes once the performer guesses the correct chord (all three pitches in the guess are in the target).
 The object of the game for the performer is tond the target with the fewest possible guesses.

+### Problems with Systems.random

+Make sure to install the random dependency
+> cabal install random